chocolatethunder/Big-Buy-Store/README.md

 - Use Microsoft Visio to design the database model
 - Implement OWASP rules to guard against malicious data
 - Design rich icons and logos in Adobe Illustrator to enhance the front end look
+- Use Git/Github as version control and collaboration tool

 The main goal of this project was to understand how to design and implement a relational database.
 Creating a marketplace provided the opportunity to show and explore various types of SQL operations.
 First an EER Model was created.